 This lighter version of bread pudding has a minty flavor and is bursting with deep-purple baked blueberries.
 The pudding can be prepared a day in advance.
 It is best when refrigerated for at

 Heat the milk and pour over the bread cubes.
 Add the eggs beaten with the sugar and butter cut in small pieces.
 Mix in raisins.
-Add 1 tsp of vanilla.
-Bake at 350 degrees F until pudding is firm.
-Serve with light cream or milk (opt.)

 Place bread cubes in a greased 9x13 inch baking dish.
 In a large bowl, whisk the eggs, milk, cream, sugar, butter, vanilla and cinnamon.
 Pour evenly over bread

 Recipe for Easy Bread Pudding.
 Mix sugar, salt, and cinnamon in a large bowl.
 Beat in eggs and slowly stir in milk.
 Add rolls that have been broken up into small pieces.
 Add raisins. . .

 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!